WSG Tasting Diploma

 Wine drinkers who feel alienated by traditional wine education, notably those who enjoy low-intervention wines and find existing methods too disconnected from the wines they love.

-Wine buyers looking to refine their selection with a deeper understanding of what makes a wine truly great.
+Wine buyers seeking a deeper understanding of what makes a wine great, authentic and expressive of its origins.

-Wine buyers looking to refine their selection with a deeper understanding of what makes a wine truly great.
+Wine buyers seeking a deeper understanding of what makes a wine great, authentic and expressive of its origins.

 Sales professionals eager to champion exceptional wines and speak confidently about wines of place.